Computational journalism: History of the field

 The field emerged at Georgia Institute of Technology in 2006 where a course in the subject was taught by professor Irfan Essa.
 In February 2008 Georgia Tech hosted a Symposium on Computation and Journalism which convened several hundred computing researchers and journalists in Atlanta, GA.
 In July 2009, The Center for Advanced Study in the Behavioral Sciences (CASBS) at Stanford University hosted a workshop to push the field forward.

 Since 2012, Columbia Journalism School has offered a course called Frontiers of Computational Journalism for the students enrolled in their dual degree in CS and journalism.
 The course covers many computer science topics from the perspective of journalism, including document vector space representation, algorithmic and social story selection (recommendation algorithms), language topic models, information visualization, knowledge representation and reasoning, social network analysis, quantitative and qualitative inference, and information security.

 Syracuse University launched a masters in computational journalism in 2015.

-Stanford University launched a Computational Journalism Lab in 2015, as well as a course titled, Computational Journalism.
+Stanford University launched a Computational Journalism Lab in 2014, which closed in 2022.
+Also they created a course titled, Computational Journalism.

 In 2017, the Associated Press published a guide for newsrooms to deploy artificial intelligence and computational methods.